bhast2/CR-6Se-Max-OrcaSlicer-profile/README.md

 ![My Image](Install%20Guide%20Images/Step4.png)

 Step 5
-Once the profile screen popsup stroll down til you see the CR-6 profiles and put check marks in the nozzles you want to use
+Once the profile screen popsup scroll down til you see the CR-6 profiles and put check marks in the nozzles you want to use
 ![My Image](Install%20Guide%20Images/Step5.png)

 Thats it now you have your profiles working just use the dropdown menu for the printer profiles to access them.